apache/metron/metron-deployment/development/README.md

 * Start the Demo LDAP (In Knox, "Service Actions -> Start Demo LDAP)
 * In Metron's configs, we're going to make two changes
   * In REST, alter "Active Spring profiles" to include LDAP (e.g. "dev,ldap").
 This will signal that we are using LDAP instead of JDBC.
-  * In Security, set "Bind user password" to match the admin user's password from the ldif file ({noop}admin-password).
-Again, note that we have the prefix for the purpose of the demo LDAP.
+  * In Security, set "Bind user password" to match the admin user's password from the ldif file (admin-password).
 * Restart the REST application

 Now, when you go to Swagger or the UIs, you should be able to give a user and password.
-The "{noop}" prefix can be omitted now (Spring handles the encoding appropriately at this point).
 "admin" will have the roles ROLE_ADMIN and ROLE_USER, which can be verified via the "/whoami/roles" endpoint in Swagger.
 Similarly, there is a user "sam" that only has ROLE_USER.
 A third user, "tom" has neither role.